How tyres are tested

 The same state of ice throughout the testing is one of the important conditions to test acceleration and braking distances on slippery surfaces.

-Handling on a wet road means usually the response of a car to a turn of the steering wheel at sharp manoeuvers and the ability to move at speed in a long corner without drifting and skidding.
+Handling on a wet road usually means the response of a car to a turn of the steering wheel at sharp manoeuvres, and the ability to move at speed in a long corner without drifting and skidding.
 By this test it is checked how unexpectedly the car skids and how easily it can stabilize afterwards.